jiaqiliu10/Dataset_Synthesis_for_HateSpeech_in_SocialVR/README.md

 python Evaluation/experiment1/roberta_test.py

 # Experiment 2: Dataset Trainability Assessment
+# Simply run the fine-tuning script.
+It will automatically split the data (80/10/10) and begin training.
+# model_finetuning.py is the main entry point for this experiment.
-# Then fine-tune the model of your choice by modifying the model_name variable in model_finetuning.py
+# Modify the model_name variable in the script to select which model to fine-tune:
-# Options include:
 # - "distilbert-base-uncased-finetuned-sst-2-english" for DistilBERT
 # - "facebook/roberta-hate-speech-dynabench-r4-target" for RoBERTa-hate-speech
 # - "GroNLP/hateBERT" for HateBERT